hashicorp/serf/website/source/docs/roadmap.html.markdown

 ## Roadmap

-* **Gossip message security**.
-In the very near term, we'll be adding encryption and signing to gossip-based messages, so that a bad actor that may know the address of your Serf cluster can't artifically inject messages into the cluster.
-Note that in most cases, this isn't an issue since you can protect your cluster with basic firewalls.

 * **More fine-grained configuration**.
 The current release of Serf doesn't give you fine-grained control over many of the tunables of the gossip layer.
 A future version of Serf will allow you to modify these tunables